 Should such release of toxins be done within 500ft of a body of water the penalty shall be doubled.

 Section 14 – Failure to Maintain Employment

-Whoever fails to maintain active gainful employment for an identifiable period of time shall be committed to a rehabilitation center until such time they are deemed to be a productive citizen by the Director of Counseling services.
+Whoever fails to maintain active gainful employment for an identifiable period of time shall be committed to a victory community until such time they are deemed to be a productive citizen by a Ministry of Plenty representative.

 Section 15 - Obstruction of a Public Way